zhujingyang520/lammps/doc/src/fix_nh.rst

 e.g. spheroids via use of the :doc:`atom_style hybrid sphere dipole <atom_style>` command.

-The default dipole orientation integrator can be changed to the Dullweber-Leimkuhler-McLachlan integration scheme :ref:`(Dullweber) <nh-Dullweber>` when using *update* with the value *dipole/dlm*\ .
+The default dipole orientation integrator can be changed to the Dullweber-Leimkuhler-McLachlan integration scheme [Dullweber1997]_ when using *update* with the value *dipole/dlm*\ .
 This integrator is symplectic and time-reversible, giving better energy conservation and allows slightly longer timesteps at only a small additional computational cost.

 ----------